jrochkind/texts/search_compare/article.md

 ## Background and Goals

-At Johns Hopkins Libraries, we decided to explore creating a better article search experience for our users, in particular one well-integrated with our existing website/web presence, and one targeted at a fairly basic/simple usage pattern.
-The motivation for this came out of observation and evidence or our user’s needs and complaints with our current offerings, as well as reports from other academic libraries.
+At Johns Hopkins Libraries, we decided to explore the creation of an improved, more integrated article search experience for our users.
+The motivation for this work was driven by negative user feedback from our current offerings, staff observation, and reports by other academic libraries investigating patron article search behavior and preferences.

-In initial exploration of what this might mean, we naturally considered the relatively new generation "discovery" products in the library market, such as SerialSolutions Summon, Ex Libris Primo, EBSCO Discovery Service (EDS), and (to some extent) OCLC WorldCat Local.
+We naturally considered the relatively new generation "discovery" products in the library market, such as SerialSolutions Summon, Ex Libris Primo, EBSCO Discovery Service (EDS), and (to some extent) OCLC WorldCat Local.
 All of these products include their own extensive index of articles and scholarly citations, as well as being marketed as a potential public catalog interface (with integrated article search).

-But rather than assume a complete replacement of our catalog discovery with such a product (after all, our goal was to improve article discovery, and there are benefits to avoiding changing our entire discovery infrastructure if possible) we considered the approach taken by some of our peer institutions to use custom designed software that provided catalog search and article search in separate sections of the result page, a layout that's been called "bento style" (for its visual resemblance to Japanese bento lunchboxes) by library technologist Tito Sierra.
+But rather than assume a complete replacement of our catalog discovery with such a product we considered the approach taken by some of our peer institutions using custom designed software that provided catalog search and article search in separate sections of the result page, a layout that's been called "bento style" (for its visual resemblance to Japanese bento lunchboxes) by library technologist Tito Sierra.

 Examples include: